How Does a Thrift Savings Plan (TSP) Loan Work?

 Should You Take Out a Thrift Savings Plan Loan?

-Because a TSP loan can have a lasting effect on your retirement savings, be sure to exhaust all other loan options before deciding to apply for one.
+Because a TSP loan can have a lasting effect on your retirement savings, you’ll want to be sure to exhaust all other loan options before deciding to apply for one.
 If you are experiencing financial hardship or poor credit has made it hard for you to qualify for another type of loan, a TSP may be worth exploring.

 Thrift Savings Plan Loan Alternatives